-With over eighty releases since its inception by Taylor Deupree in 1997, Pound-Ridge-based music label 12k has decisively defined and developed the concept of minimalism in the realms of electronic music for more than a decade.
-Fusing elements from Ambient and Electro-Acoustic Composition with carefully arranged digital glitches and associative micro-noises, the label's aesthetics revolve around a precisely-outlined, yet deeply emotional concoction of the technological and the organic.
+With over one hundred releases since its inception by Taylor Deupree in 1997, Pound Ridge-based music label 12k has decisively defined and developed the concept of minimalism in the realms of electronic music for more than a decade.
+Fusing elements from Ambient and Electro-Acoustic composition with carefully arranged digital textures and associative micro-noises, the label's aesthetics revolve around a precisely-outlined, yet deeply emotional concoction of the technological and the organic.
 Eschewing the typical marketing mechanisms of the commercial music industry, Deupree has sculpted a platform whose influence today extends well beyond the confinements of the experimental community.
 12k's integral approach, in which the label's instantly recognizable, elegantly spartan artwork enters into an inseparable symbiosis with the music, has created a timeless audiovisual language respected and appreciated all over the world.

-Part of this highly personal approach can be traced back to the roots of 12k as an “anti-label” originally founded as a response to a bad record deal: no press and promo work was performed for the first two releases, with even distribution being handled exclusively through the company's fledgling website.
+Part of this highly personal approach can be traced back to the roots of 12k as an “anti-label” originally founded as a response to a bad record deal: no press and promo work was performed for the first year, with even distribution being handled exclusively through the company's fledgling website.
 After its rebellious beginnings, Deupree's brainchild developed into an adventurous space for discovering his true identity as a musician and then inviting others to join him in that pursuit.
 Although still heavily indebted to a past influenced Techno and early electronic music, his debut under his own name for 12k (Comma,) already bore the unmistakable marks of minimalism – a trait artists like Shuttle 358's Dan Abrams, Kim Cascone or Deupree himself would later hone to perfection.
 As the mainstream electronic scene was increasingly veering towards risk-free Chill-Out and wallpaper-like Downbeat, 12k's equally ambitious and strangely sensuous albums demanded to be appreciated with the same attention and care with which they were conceived.